jaerith/EthgineLite/README.md

 # EthgineLite
-A proof-of-concept business rules engine for the Ethereum platform that is inherently metadata-driven.
+A metadata-driven product data system with a built-in business rules engine and communications protocol.

+# Notices
+Currently, this project is under construction.
+However, you can understanding its basis by reading the ideas and the general design presented in my <a target="_blank" href="http://www.infoq.com/articles/metadata-and-agile">InfoQ article</a>.